 With generous endowments and support from alumni and friends, the Mathematics Department offers several significant scholarships each year to incoming freshmen.
 Any student who applies to MU as a mathematics major will be automatically considered for one of our scholarships, based on academic merit.
 Students are welcome to submit additional supporting materials such as a personal statement and a list of extracurricular activities.
 For more details, see Departmental Scholarships.

-- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department's Drop-Add Table during the first week of class and get on a Waiting List.
+- If you're trying to register for a math course but the section you want is closed, you need to visit the Math Department Office (208 Wickersham) during the first week of class and get on a Waiting List.
 Individual instructors are not permitted to give overrides for most math courses.
-Waiting List Forms are also available at the Math Office in Wickersham Hall.

 - Elementary and Special Education Majors are required to PASS the Math 104 Basic Skills Test before they will be permitted to register for Math 104 or Math 105.
 (This applies to transfer students, too!)